 Reduce Debt Obligation

-Most of the times when companies take debt, it becomes quite a burdensome liability.
+When companies take debt, it becomes quite a burdensome liability most of the time.
 Debt obligation comes with stringent and regular repayment schedules that a company must adhere to.
-Failure to comply leads to lower credit rating.
-Maintaining debt is a balancing act, and if given a chance the companies want to get rid of the debt.
+Failure to comply leads to a lower credit rating.
+Maintaining debt is a balancing act, and if given a chance, the companies want to get rid of the debt.
 Recapitalization is a straightforward method to achieve this.

-As mentioned in the previous part of this article, sometimes companies recapitalize to stabilize its share prices.
-Especially when the price of its share is falling, the company reduces its number of outstanding equity shares in the market through recapitalization.
+As mentioned in the previous part of this article, sometimes companies recapitalize to stabilize their share prices.
+Especially when its share price is falling, the company reduces its number of outstanding equity shares in the market through recapitalization.

 As a Tool to Avoid Bankruptcy